klen/muffin-redis/README.rst

 Pub/Sub
 -------

-Sending is done like this:
+Publishing messages is as simple as this:

 ::